-- a.
+a.
 Vessels are required to have available for immediate use six (6) mooring lines forward and six (6) aft in good conditions prior to commencing transit.
 The size and strength suitable for the vessel to dock, moor at a lock approach wall or secure in a lock chamber are the vessel's responsibility.
-The master shall inform the Boarding Officer whether or not the vessel complies with the above, so that he may advise Maritime Traffic Control Unit.
-Wire ropes and ropes composed of both wire and fiber or filaments, are not acceptable for Canal operations and shall not be used. - b.
+The master shall inform the Boarding Officer whether or not the vessel complies with the above, so that he may advise the Integrated Operations Control Center (MTC).
+Wire ropes and ropes composed of both wire and fiber or filaments, are not acceptable for Canal operations and shall not be used.

+b.
 For Panamax vessels, four (4) of the mooring lines on the bow and four (4) of the mooring lines on the stern shall be stowed in winch drums and ready to be used on either side of the vessel during the mooring procedure at the locks.
 For Neopanamax vessels, depending on the configuration of the mooring equipment, two (2) additional mooring lines stowed on winches fore and aft may be required.
 LNG/LPG tankers or novel design vessels may be determined to require additional lines be provided in winch drums.
-Wires in the drums are not acceptable and must be replaced with synthetic mooring lines before initiating the transit. - c.
-Each line shall be at least 656 feet (200 m) and shall have an eye of at least 5 feet (1.50 m) spliced at its working end.
-These mooring lines shall be in good condition.
-Noncompliance with this requirement could result in transit delay.
-All Neopanamax vessels shall have these lines so arrange that they will be able to moor at Cocoli tie-up Stations, North or South.
+Wires in the drums are not acceptable and must be replaced with synthetic mooring lines before initiating the transit.

+c.
+Each line shall be at least 656 feet (200 m) and shall have an eye of at least 5 feet (1.50 m) spliced at its working end, splicing procedure shall comply with rope manufacturer's procedure and shall be the vessel's responsibility.
+These mooring lines shall be in good condition, meaning that retirement of the rope must be according to manufacturer's inspection procedure and/or to OCIMF MEG latest edition.
+Non-compliance with this requirement could result in transit delays.
+All Neopanamax vessels shall have these lines so arranged that they will be able to moor at Cocoli tie-up Stations, North or South.
 Mooring lines will be placed on the mooring buoys.
 Non-compliance of this requirement could result in delays.